-This will help you detect the amount of oxidising and non-oxidising biocides in your water, and give you an understanding of the amount of microbiological activity in the water available to you.
-This is a field analysis kit, and is usually suitable for homes as well as industrial sites.
+This will help you detect the amount of oxidizing and non-oxidizing biocides in your water, and give you an understanding of the amount of microbiological activity in the water available to you.
+This is a field analysis kit and is usually suitable for homes as well as industrial sites.

-A range of products are available to monitor the amount of corrosion that your water might be causing, on commonly used metals such as steel, aluminium, copper and brass.
+A range of products is available to monitor the amount of corrosion that your water might be causing, on commonly used metals such as steel, aluminum, copper, and brass.

-Test kits are available to analyse water for a broad range of chemical parameters.
-These kits provide a reasonably accurate assessment of the spectrum of chemicals present in the water, and are used not only to assess drinking water, but also to assess the suitability of water for certain industrial purposes.
+Test kits are available to analyze water for a broad range of chemical parameters.
+These kits provide a reasonably accurate assessment of the spectrum of chemicals present in the water and are used not only to assess drinking water but also to assess the suitability of water for certain industrial purposes.

 Also Read: Metros Fail the Water Quality Test- What Can you do to Stay Safe?